Eliminate multilib conflict on /usr/bin/pkg-config

 In the rpm package itself,

-, always the same:etc. etc. etc. But there is another definition that overrides that one, which may or may not be present on any given system.
+%_target_platformis defined for each platform in a file under/usr/lib/rpm/platform/, always the same:etc. etc. etc. But there is another definition that overrides that one, which may or may not be present on any given system.
 It's in

-, which is part of theredhat-rpm-config
+/usr/lib/rpm/redhat/macros, which is part of theredhat-rpm-configpackage:That's where the

-.I'm pretty sure that package is always installed during package builds, hence during the build of the package we get the
+-gnuon the end comes from.
+If you haveredhat-rpm-configpackage installed,%_target_platformwill evaluate to something likex86_64-redhat-linux-gnu.
+If you don't have it installed,%_target_platformwill evaluate to something likex86_64-redhat-linux.I'm pretty sure that package is always installed during package builds, hence during the build of the package we get the

-package is installed there; it's not a dependency of anything very critical.
+-gnuform and the binaries get installed using that form, as/usr/bin/x86_64-redhat-linux-gnu-pkg-configetc.
+But the wrapper script is running on the local system, and we can't be sure that theredhat-rpm-configpackage is installed there; it's not a dependency of anything very critical.
 In general packagers will have it installed, but otherwise it may very well not be installed.So the wrapper script cannot really be reliable as written.
 An ugly hack would be to add the

-to the end of the string if it's not there already :/ngompa edited this update.
+-gnuto the end of the string if it's not there already :/ngompa edited this update.

 New build(s):